Westfield Board of Education Meeting on June 18, 2019

 We have extremely busy schools with musical concerts, variety shows, scouting groups, after-care programs, “moving up” ceremonies and graduations, and so much more.
 We do not want to limit those opportunities, which provide enrichment and growth for our students.
 What we will again ask ourselves is how do we balance access to those wonderful opportunities with keeping everyone safe?
 That is the conversation that will take place this summer and, again, we will provide parents and the community with information after we determine what additional measures are needed.
 We will continue to take all necessary precautions to keep Westfield schools safe.

 Long Range Planning Committee Chair Amy Root noted that, at last week’s board workshop, the Board agreed to hold a special election in March 2020, followed by a second public vote in November 2021 to let voters decide whether full day kindergarten should be implemented in Westfield.
 It is important to note that both measures would need to be approved for full day kindergarten to be available in September 2022.
 Please read my June 11, 2019 synopsis for a workshop recap, which includes details on the anticipated cost of the project.
 Mrs. Root stated that the Board will continue to update the public as a plan for the March 2020 special election is formalized.

 The Board affirmed my decision on one HIB incident.

 CURRICULUM, INSTRUCTION AND PROGRAMS

-The Board approved district field trips as correlated with curriculum.
+The Board approved district field trips and overnight field trips as correlated with curriculum.

 The Board approved for second reading the following curricula: